ansys/pysystem-coupling/doc/source/users_guide/syc_persistence.rst

     case.clear_state()

-Another option to achieve a similar outcome in the PySystemCoupling environment would be exit the current session and create a new one.
+Another option to achieve a similar outcome in the PySystemCoupling environment would be to exit the current session and create a new one.

 .. code:: python